Why choose ethical jewellery using Fairtrade gold?

 When we learn the facts do we really have a choice?

-Below are two of the mining communities where Fairtrade Certified Gold is sourced:
+Below are three of the mining communities where Fairtrade Certified Gold is sourced:

 SOTRAMI FAIRTRADE GOLD MINING COMMUNITY